 Where there’s a will, there’s a way!
 Mostly creating exciting adventures and fabulous memories.

-This morning, Sunday, 6 February, we drove out to one of our favourite Trail Parks, Buffelsdrift.
+This morning, Sunday, 6 February, Allan and I drove out to one of our favourite Trail Parks, Buffelsdrift.
 It was not to be, however.
 The single track resembled small streams.
 The bikes didn’t even get offloaded.
 We drove back home and sought out ridable local gravel and single tracks.

 Adventurous?
 Yes!
 We went off the beaten track and tackled a new route, out of necessity, to circumvent mud and water puddles, pools and rivers that miraculously formed in past days.
 Luckily my Partner in Crime is very resourceful and we had a fabulous time on the bike.